 Reading for pleasure?
 Because I want to read it, not because I need to preview it for school lessons?
 I can still do that?It is important for us to be reading and setting the example for our children that we read not only to learn, but for pleasure as well.
 Here are a couple of ways I find time to add a few extra moments to reading into my week.

 “Mom, will you stay with me until I go to sleep?”
 It was yet another night that fear was taking over our household.
 Childhood fears are a common problem, especially at bedtime.
-Whether your child struggles with nighttime fears or anxious thoughts during the day, these three strategies will help him overcome his fears.
+Whether your child struggles with nighttime fears or anxious thoughts during the day, these three strategies will help him change his thoughts and overcome his fears.